sayoojmnair/task-4-firewall-configuration/README.md

 firewall-task4.pdf — Exported PDF report (if required).

 ✅ Conclusion
-The firewall successfully blocked Telnet access and allowed SSH traffic as configured.
-Testing confirmed that the block rule was effective, and rule management was verified by removing the Telnet rule after testing.
+The firewall was successfully configured to block Telnet access and allow SSH traffic.
+Testing confirmed that the block rule was effective, preventing connections on port 23.
+The optional SSH rule allowed secure remote access.
+Finally, the Telnet block rule was removed to demonstrate rule management.
+These configurations help in securing the system by controlling access to specific ports and protocols.

+pgsql
+Copy
+Edit